ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/overview.md

 Learn more about the Persist Client API in the [Persist Client API](persist-client-api.md) section.

-If you want to get started with a practical introduction and learn about the Ballerina persistence, head over to the [Quick Start Guide](quick-tour.md) section.
+If you want to get started with a practical introduction and learn about the bal persist, head over to the [Quick Start Guide](quick-tour.md) section.